sumin-Ma/GALAMOST/docs/_build/html/_sources/application.rst.txt

 .. py:class::  Application(all_info, dt)

-   initializes an application object with system information and integration time step.
+   The constructor of an application object.

    :param AllInfo all_info: The system information
    :param float dt: The integration time step